Luminist Publications

 H. C. HAMILTON et al.

 The Physiological Activity of Cannabis Sativa (1913) – “The common hemp (Cannabis sativa) grown in the United States contains the same active constituent as is found in Cannabis indica, the name of the official drug which is grown in India.
-Botanists do not distinguish between the two, the plant being identical wherever grown...
+Botanists do not distinguish between the two...
 No recorded data have been advanced to substantiate the claim that drug grown elsewhere does not contain such constituents.” $4.99

 G. A. HENTY

-The Pipe of Mystery (1897) – “I put the pipe to my lips.
-I felt at once that it was opium, of which I had before made experiment, but mixed with some other substance, which was, I imagine, haschish, a preparation of hemp.
+The Pipe of Mystery (1897) – “I put the pipe to my lips... it was opium, but mixed with some other substance, which was, I imagine, haschish, a preparation of hemp.
 A few puffs, and I felt a drowsiness creeping over me.
-I saw, as through a mist, the fakir swaying himself backwards and forwards, his arms waving, and his face distorted.
-Another minute, and the pipe slipped from my fingers, and I fell back insensible.” $4.99
+I saw, as through a mist, the fakir swaying himself backwards and forwards, his arms waving, and his face distorted... the pipe slipped from my fingers, and I fell back insensible.” $4.99

 JAMES F. JOHNSTON

-Indian Hemp (1855) and Cannabis Indica Poisoning (J. C. O’Day, 1899) – “It is really happiness which is produced by the haschisch; and by this I mean an enjoyment entirely moral, and by no means sensual… not like the gourmand, or the famishing man when satisfying his appetite... but like him who hears tidings which fill him with joy, or like the miser counting his treasures, the gambler who is successful at play, or the ambitious man who is intoxicated with success.” $4.99
+Indian Hemp (1855) and Cannabis Indica Poisoning (J. C. O’Day, 1899) – “It is really happiness which is produced by the haschisch; and by this I mean an enjoyment entirely moral, and by no means sensual… like him who hears tidings which fill him with joy, or like the miser counting his treasures, the gambler who is successful at play, or the ambitious man who is intoxicated with success.” $4.99

 CARL JUNG

 Seven Sermons to the Dead (1916) – “Harken: I begin with nothingness.
 Nothingness is the same as fullness.
 In infinity full is no better than empty.
 Nothingness is both empty and full.
 As well might ye say anything else of nothingness, as for instance, white is it, or black, or again, it is not, or it is.
-A thing that is infinite and eternal hath no qualities, since it hath all qualities.
-This nothingness or fullness we name the Pleroma.” $9.99
+A thing that is infinite and eternal hath no qualities, since it hath all qualities.” $4.99

 H. H. KANE, M.D.

 A Hashish House in New York (1883) – a visit to a legal cannabis club, from Harper’s magazine.
-“There is a large community of hashish smokers in this city, who are daily forced to indulge their morbid appetites, and I can take you to a house uptown where hemp is used in every conceivable form, and where the lights, sounds, odors, and surroundings are all arranged so as to intensify and enhance the effects of this wonderful narcotic.” $4.99
+“There is a large community of hashish smokers in this city, who are daily forced to indulge their morbid appetites, and I can take you to a house uptown where hemp is used in every conceivable form, and where the lights, sounds, odors, and surroundings are all arranged so as to intensify and enhance its effects...” $4.99

 PETER KROPOTKIN